department-of-veterans-affairs/lighthouse-oauth-proxy/oauth-proxy/README.md

 This is a slim proxy for transforming and storing values from Okta's OpenID Connect service in order to be compatible with the SMART-on-FHIR auth specification.

-testing
 ## Requirements

-- Node 8.x.x or greater
+- Node 12.x.x or greater

 ## Usage